yusukemori97/chef-redis/README.md

 * `['redis']['config']['vm']['pages']` - The total number of memory pages in a swap file.
 * `['redis']['config']['vm']['vm_swap_file']` - The Redis swapfile.

-** The following configuration settings may only work with a recent Redis release. **
+** The following configuration settings are only available in redis >= 2.1.12 -- http://redis.io/commands/slowlog **

 * `['redis']['config']['configure_slowlog']` - Adds or Removes slowlog options from your redis.conf [ true, nil ]
 * `['redis']['config']['slowlog_log_slower_than']` - Time in microseconds a command must run beyond to be caught by the slow logger.